danielabar/meblog/src/markdown/hack-your-rrsp-refund.md

 ## Disclaimer

-Ugh, have to include an obligatory disclaimer here: The above post is for informational and educational purposes only and should not be considered legal or financial advice.
+Have to include an obligatory disclaimer here: The above post is for informational and educational purposes only and should not be considered legal or financial advice.
 If you need specific tax or other financial advice please consult with a qualified/certified professional such as a CPA, CFP, etc.